-The charges grew out of a years-long investigation that focuses on Hunter Biden’s well-compensated work for foreign interests over the past decade or so, particularly for businesses or tycoons in Ukraine, China, and Kazakhstan.
-Ethical questions have long swirled about this work, which he began as his father was set to become vice president and continued amid tumultuous years for Hunter as he struggled with addiction.
-This investigation from the US Attorney’s Office in Delaware (headed by a holdover Trump appointee, David Weiss) explored whether Hunter had broken foreign lobbying or money laundering laws.
+The years-long investigation has focused on Hunter Biden’s well-compensated work for foreign interests over the past decade or so, particularly for businesses in Ukraine and China.
+Ethical questions have long swirled about this work, which he began as his father was set to become vice president and continued amid tumultuous years as he struggled with addiction.
+This investigation (headed by Weiss, a Trump appointee) began in earnest in 2018 and explored whether Hunter had broken foreign lobbying or money laundering laws.

 It’s long seemed that Hunter’s relationship with the law from the mid-to-late 2010s — a period when he both raked in massive sums of money from foreign interests and struggled with serious drug addiction — was rather strained.

 For nearly his entire adult life, Hunter was in the business of being Joe Biden’s son, monetizing his perceived access and connections to a powerful senator and then the vice president of the United States as a lobbyist and consultant.
-These clients included a Ukrainian gas company, a company controlled by a Kazakh oligarch, and a Chinese energy company, and Hunter raked in millions from them.
+These clients included a Ukrainian gas company and a Chinese energy company, and Hunter raked in millions from them.